Strong unique continuation and global regularity estimates for nanoplates: Introduction

 In the present paper we are interested in quantitative versions of the SUCP.
 More precisely, we are interested in doubling inequality, which typically takes the form

 where $C$ depends on $u$ but not on $r$.
 As shown in \cite{Ga-Li}, a consequence of doubling inequality is the SUCP for solutions to \eqref{intro:UC}.

 Here, we will prove the doubling inequality for the sixth order equation of nanoplates \eqref{eq:introd-6th-PDE} consisting of inhomogeneous isotropic material (see Section \ref{sec:Doubl-Three-Sphere}).
 As recalled above, the doubling inequality implies SUCP.
-A crucial point to derive the doubling inequality for the nanoplate is to observe that equation \eqref{eq:introd-6th-PDE}, with the tensors $P_{ijlm}$, $P_{ijlm}^h$ and $Q_{ijklmn}$ given respectively by \eqref{eq:M3-1}, \eqref{eq:M3-2} and \eqref{eq:M4-4}, can be written in the following form (see Lemma \ref{diffineqlemma})
+A crucial point to derive the doubling inequality for the nanoplate is to observe that the solution to equation \eqref{eq:introd-6th-PDE}, with the tensors $P_{ijlm}$, $P_{ijlm}^h$ and $Q_{ijklmn}$ given respectively by \eqref{eq:M3-1}, \eqref{eq:M3-2} and \eqref{eq:M4-4}, satisfies the following differential inequality

-where $a$ is a bounded vector function and $L_4$ is a forth order operator with bounded coefficients (more specifically, the coefficients of $L_4$ of order less than $3$ are zero) or equivalently (see \cite[Sect.
-8.9]{HO63})